CERN day

 Ice cream stop, larger than needed and a fiver each but what the hell.
 Strolled down Rue Grande, aptly named because the shops, galleries and wine bars are all v grand.
 I do mean down because the Cathedral sits on quite a big hill.
 N's hip is coping with lots of sitting rests - we took a stool on the tour.

 Tram 18 again, 2 stops back to Gare Cornavin and the short walk back to our apt.
 Feet up and a cuppa.
 And this.
 This evening we have a PantSoc dinner of 9 people organised by John, nearby thankfully.
+It was lovely Lebanese and quite empty so perfect for us.

 Comments